BevizLaszlo/CalmFox/README.md

     * Click the "Open Directory" button (or "Show in Finder" on macOS).
 This will open your Firefox profile folder in file manager.

 2.  **Copy the `chrome` Folder:**
-    * Copy the entire `chrome` folder from this repository into your Firefox profile directory.
+    * Copy the extracted `chrome` folder into your Firefox profile directory.

 3.  **Enable CSS Modifications:**
     * In Firefox, type `about:config` in the address bar and press Enter.